 More than 50,000 people have been infected with monkeypox in the recent outbreak, including a notable number of sexually active gay men.
 Now, a study of macaques suggests that the monkeypox virus can also affect, and is present in, the testicles and sperm.
 The researchers detected the virus in both the testicular tubules and in cells involved in sperm production.
-Some of the monkeys continued to carry the monkeypox virus more than a month after the acute infection.
+Some of the monkeys continued to carry the monkeypox virus more than a month following the acute infection.
 According to the scientists, this suggests that the monkeypox viruses in the testicles are at least partially protected from the immune system – and that they can also be sexually transmitted to humans.

 Monkeypox is actually a very rare disease in humans and is mainly limited to Africa.
 In west and central Africa, where the monkeypox virus is native, small outbreaks occur when people there come into close contact with an infected rodent or monkey.
 Unlike the corona virus, the monkeypox virus cannot be transmitted via aerosols, but only through direct contact with body fluids such as blood and saliva or the viruses contained in the skin pustules and their crusts.
 But since the beginning of May 2022, there has been a global increase in monkeypox cases for the first time, more than 50,000 people in 120 countries outside of Africa have been infected.
 A striking number of those affected are young men, in whom the skin lesions were mainly found in the genital area.
-The information they provided about possible contacts raised the suspicion that they had been infected through sexual contact.
+The information they provided regarding possible contacts raised the suspicion that they had been infected through sexual contact.

 Virus in testicular tissue and epididymis